arfc/NEAR/DPR/README.md

 > we recommend that you ensure your outages align with when the reactor goes
 > into outage if you are modeling a historical example.

+## Example
+In the example folder we provide the input files and scripts used to generate the data.